pvangoor/pvangoor.github.io/_posts/2024-02-12-quaternions.markdown

 \begin{pmatrix} r \\ u \end{pmatrix} + s \begin{pmatrix} r \\ u \end{pmatrix}.
 \end{aligned} $$

-Since $s$ acts as a scaling factor, we can pull it out of the equation for now, and solve the problem without it.
+Since $$s$$ acts as a scaling factor, we can pull it out of the equation for now, and solve the problem without it.
 Specifically,

 $$
 \left. \frac{\mathrm{d}}{\mathrm{d} t} \right\vert_{t=0} e^{-t s} q = e^{-t s} \dot{q} - s e^{-t s} q = A e^{-t s} q,
 $$

-so if we solve the problem while ignoring $s$, we can add it back in at the end.
+so if we solve the problem while ignoring $$s$$, we can add it back in at the end.
 To solve the ODE now, we only have to compute the matrix exponential

 $$ \begin{aligned}